 Consolidation Zone: a dedicated zone in a warehouse to combine items/orders into shipping containers for shipping.
 Learn More

 Conveyor: Fixed transport systems, conveyors can be oriented horizontally, vertically or on an incline, moving loads ranging from individual products to cases to full pallet loads from one area to another within an operation.
 Typical picking applications include placement between pick zones for transfer of pick totes from one picker to the next, to transport completed picks to consolidation and pack out, and from packaging to shipping docks.

-Cross Picking: Two pick zones – comprised of horizontal or vertical carousels or vertical lift modules – are face-to-face.
+Cross Picking: Two pick zones – usually comprised of automated storage units – are face-to-face.
 A batch station is located in between the two pick zones consisting of a side-by-side roller conveyor with a series of alternatively angled flow racks (also called slides) on top.
 Atop the conveyor and beneath the slides sit two rows of order totes, back-to-back – one for each pick zone.
 The entire system is light-directed.
-Learn More.
+Learn More

 Inventory Management Software: A software application designed to work in coordination with automated storage and retrieval systems to manage the inventory within the system, tracking storage location, quantity, part dimensions, etc.

 Kitting: the gathering of component parts and sub-assemblies into kits to supply all necessary items as one package.
 Learn More